 Love Language #1: Words of Affirmation

 If this is your main love language you will feel the most loved when:

 Let me give some examples of these things.

 - Thank you for doing the dishes tonight.

 - I know you’ll do great in your presentation at work today.

 These types of statements are very important to someone whose love language is words of affirmation.
-If this is you, you are looking for encouragement and support in your endevours.
+If this is you, you are looking for encouragement and support in your endeavors.
 You will also feel very unloved and maybe even offended if something you have done is not recognized.
-Such as house work, or anything that you see as benefiting someone else.
+Such as housework, or anything that you see as benefiting someone else.

 A point that I do want to mention about this love language is that you want to be careful with how you speak when asking for things to be done.
 What do I mean by that?
 Request, don’t demand.